 When the war broke out, Ivan was conscripted into the Soviet army and died in battle.
 Maria and her children tried to flee Cherkassy ahead of the advancing German army, but their train was bombed.
 Maria was wounded and her infant baby killed.
 She and her other children had no choice but to return to Cherkassy, which was now occupied by the Germans.
 Because of her wounds, Maria was not able to work for months, so the burden of supporting the family fell on her eleven-year-old son, Valentin.

-Among Valentin’s daily duties were to visit Manya Gershunova and her three children, five-year-old Lidia, ten-year-old Gesya, and fifteen-year-old Mitya, to make sure that they were okay.
-The Gershunovi family were neighbors and friends of the Mamchenkos.
+Among Valentin’s daily duties were to visit their Jewish friends Manya Gershunova and her three children, five-year-old Lidia, ten-year-old Gesya, and fifteen-year-old Mitya, to make sure that they were okay.
 Manya Gershunova had not obeyed the German order to move to the ghetto and had remained in her apartment.
 Manya pretended to be a Russian married to a Jew who was serving in the Soviet army.
 This ruse worked for a while until she was denounced and imprisoned.

 When the Jews of Cherkassy were marched to the pits where they were being shot, Manya Gershunova, who was in this group, was carrying her youngest daughter, Lidia.
 Manya saw Maria in the crowd and called her name.
 When they made eye contact, Manya kneeled quickly and left Lidia wrapped in cloth standing on the sidewalk.
 Maria grabbed the child and hurried home.
 Later that night, after having run away from the killing Aktion, Lidia’s older brother, Mitya, also made his way to the Mamchenko home.
 Manya and her daughter, Gesya, were murdered that day.

-Lidya and Mitya Gershunovi and their Jewish friend, Sergey Tarasevich, all survived the war thanks to the courage of Valentin and his mother, Maria.
+Lidia and Mitya Gershunovi and Sergey Tarasevich all survived the war thanks to the courage of Valentin and his mother, Maria.

 Maria Mamchenko passed away in 1973.
-Valentin is in his 80s and lives in Marganets, Ukraine.
+Valentin is in his 90s and continues to live in Ukraine.